forthesr/WildCats/README.md

 - Profit.
 - If you are uncertain whether you truly "won" the game or not, you will get an end story from your character if you managed to win their heart.

+(If a background/setting is not coming up, you most likely will need to write it twice).